 The events are free but booking is recommended for the Saturday 28th April event – contact firstname.lastname@example.org to book a place.

-Originally created for High-Slack-Low-Slack-High – a suite of audio works relating to the Clyde River curated by Minty Donald for GI Festival of Visual Art – Lateral was made as a live, site-specific installation set in Dixon Street, Glasgow.
+Originally commissioned and created for High-Slack-Low-Slack-High – a suite of audio works relating to the Clyde River curated by Minty Donald for GI Festival of Visual Art – Lateral was made as a live, site-specific installation set in Dixon Street, Glasgow.
 Subsequent to that event I created a studio version of the work.

 Dixon Street is a main thoroughfare that runs from the river directly up through the city’s main shopping artery.
 The aims of the work were to highlight a sense of disconnection from the river and to create multiple cross currents by merging the river sounds of Lateral and the sounds of the city environment.
 The work was projected over large horn speakers mounted in the street between two buildings, creating a view down to the river.
 Six vocalists added a further layer of human presence with their resonant tones both emerging out of and being subsumed by the undulating sound density of the site.